-If the Nslookup command still returns an invalid entry, open the hosts file with the command:
+If the Nslookup command still returns an invalid entry, open the local hosts file with the command:

-If there are no entries for your RDP server in the file, you can try to add them manually (thus you can bypass the incorrect entries that your DNS server returns).
+If there are no entries for your RDP server in the file, you can try to add them manually (this way you can bypass the wrong records your DNS server returns).
 You need to add a string to a hosts file in the following format:

-If the problem is solved, your DNS server is misconfigured, you need to check the entries on it or report the problem to the DNS administrator.
+If the problem is resolved, it means that your DNS server is misconfigured.
+You need to check the entries on it or report the problem to the DNS administrator.

-Then you should check that the RDP port 3389 (TCP) is available from the client on the server (this is the port for RDP connection by default).
+Then you should check that the RDP port 3389 (TCP) is accessible on the server from the client (this is the port for RDP connection by default).
 The easiest way to check the port availability is using the PowerShell command:

 Test-NetConnection rdphostname.contoso.com -port 3389

-If the command returned TcpTestSucceeded: False, this means that the RDP service on the remote computer is disabled, or the connection is blocked by the firewall on the client, server, or network routers.
+If the command returned TcpTestSucceeded: False, this means that the RDP service on the remote computer is disabled (you can try to enable Remote Desktop remotely), or the connection is blocked by the firewall on the client, server, or network routers.